TheRealToxicDev/docs.paradisebots.net/docs/internal/community/certification.md

   2. Certifed Badge for your Bot Page.
   3. `Certified Bot` Role in our Discord Server (Listed Highest amongst other bots)
   4. Display your bot on our Certified Bots page (Coming Soon)
-  5. List your bot in the `Certified Bots` section of our Home Page.
+  5. List your bot in the `Certified Bots` section of our Home Page (Coming Soon).
-  6. Custom Bot Page URL (Possibly coming soon)
+  6. Custom Bot Page URL (Will be Available in the Future)

 ---